Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Captain: Carsten E. Christensen.

-There seems to be some disagreement as to where Segovia was coming from when she was sunk.
-"Skip og menn" by Birger Dannevig says she was on a voyage from Portugal bound for Bergen with general cargo (oil, cork, wine and almonds) in Jan.-1940 (Norway still neutral).
-She passed Land's End on the 20th and is believed to have been torpedoed and sunk the next day off the west coast of Scotland.
+"Skip og menn" by Birger Dannevig says she was on a voyage from Portugal for Bergen, Norway with general cargo (oil, cork, wine and almonds).
+She passed Land's End on Jan.
+20 and is believed to have been torpedoed and sunk the next day off the west coast of Scotland.
 23 had been on board, including 1 passenger.
-Another book, "Dictionary of Disasters at Sea during the Age of Steam 1824-1962", by Charles Hocking, F.L.A.
+"Dictionary of Disasters at Sea during the Age of Steam 1824-1962", by Charles Hocking, F.L.A.
 1969, states: "The Norwegian motorship Segovia, with a crew of 22, left Lisbon on January 7th, 1940, and Oporto on the 17th for Bergen and Oslo.
 She was last seen in the latitude of Land's End on the 23rd and was considered to have been sunk by a German submarine".

 The Oslo newspaper, Aftenposten from Saturday, Febr.
 17-1940 has big fat headlines saying "British cruiser boards German ship in Norwegian waters" then "The Norwegian government protests in London, demands compensation and the handing over of prisoners".
 Most of the front page deals with the Altmark affair, and Finland/Russia operations are briefly discussed, but then another headline says: